 A Building or Plumbing Permit is required when you wish to:

 Permit processing and plan review turnaround times are dependent upon the workloads of staff.
-All attempts are made to ensure complete and accurate building permit applications are issued within 6 weeks of application.
-However, the construction industry is seasonal and you should expect longer wait times in the spring and early fall periods.
+During normal periods of building activity, all attempts are made to ensure complete and accurate building permit applications are issued within 6 weeks of application.
+However, the construction industry is seasonal and you should expect longer wait times in the spring and early fall periods – the current high volume of applications has stretched this permit turnaround time to ~4 weeks and we ask for your patience as we recruit staff to address this.
 Please plan ahead and call your local office for the processing times currently experienced by applicants.

 The Building Inspection Department provides a public service to builders and property owners.
 The building permit process requires new buildings to be reviewed to ensure compliance with the British Columbia Building Code (and the standards it references) and Regional District Bylaws.